OpenRowingCommunity/c2bluetooth/README.md

 ![The crewLAB logo](docs/images/crewlablogo.png)

-This library is supported by [CrewLAB](https://www.crewlab.io/).
-If you would like to license this library for use in a proprietary app, please reach out via our [support page](https://www.crewlab.io/support).
+This library was created for the rowing community with support and feedback from [CrewLAB](https://www.crewlab.io/).

+This library is licensed in a way that can be used within proprietary apps, as long as any changes you or your company make to this library are released and publicly accessible.
+Full legal details are available in the [LICENSE](./LICENSE) file.